thepenguinn/alu/README.md

 In order to compile and simulate the ALU, you need a Verilog compiler and a simulator.
 We will be using the `iverilog` as the compiler and `vvp` as the simulator.
-In order to simulate the ALU, we need to a file that `vvp` can understand.
+In order to simulate the ALU, we need to convert the `*.v` files into a format that `vvp` can understand (vvp format).
 That's where the Icarus Verilog Compiler comes in.
-The compiler will generate a file that can be used by the `vvp`.
+The compiler will generate a file that can be used by `vvp`.

 ### Installing iverilog and vvp